-Total distributions received from our investments for the 4th quarter 2013 were approximately \$28.7 million, representing a 9.8 percent increase as compared to 4th quarter 2012 and a 5.6 percent increase as compared to 3rd quarter 2013.
-These changes reflect increases in per share distribution rates on our MLP investments, the distributions received from additional investments funded from equity and leverage proceeds and the impact of various portfolio trading activity.
-These changes also reflect the receipt of non-recurring distributions and other income in 4th quarter 2013 of approximately \$0.3 million.
+Total distributions received from our investments for the 4th quarter 2013 were approximately \$29.0 million, representing an increase of 9.7 percent as compared to 4th guarter 2012 and an increase of 6.2 percent as compared to 3rd guarter 2013.
+On an annualized basis, total distributions for the guarter equate to 6.02 percent of our average total assets for the quarter.
+These changes reflect increases in per share distribution rates on our MLP investments and the impact of various portfolio trading activity.
+These changes also reflect the receipt of non-recurring distributions and other income in 4th quarter 2013 of approximately \$1.2 million.